munificent/craftinginterpreters/book/calls-and-functions.md

 <aside name="worst">

-Allowing this isn't the worst idea in the world.
+Allowing returns at the top level isn't the worst idea in the world.
 It would give you a natural way to terminate a script early.
-You could maybe even use returning a number to indicate the process's exit code.
+You could maybe even use a returned number to indicate the process's exit code.

 </aside>